srdjan-tehnicar/srdjan-tehnicar/README.md

 Here are some ideas to get you started:
 -->
-- 🌱 I’m currently learning game development in GameMaker
+- 🌱 I’m currently learning game development on GameMaker.io
-- 👯 I’m looking to collaborate on 2D JavaScript games
+- 👯 I’m looking to collaborate on 2D GM / JavaScript games
 - 📫 How to reach me: [instagram srdjan.tehnicar](https://www.instagram.com/srdjan.tehnicar/)